etkoyela1/ecommerce-micro-service-app/README.md

 Now, your backend Flask application should be running at http://localhost:5000.
 You can send HTTP requests to this URL to interact with the application.

-If you deploy it in an EC2 instance, enable the security group of instance to accept taffic on port 5000 and access the backend app with postman on http://instance-public-ip:5000.
+If you deploy it in an EC2 instance, enable the security group of instance to accept taffic on port 5000 and access the backend app with Postman app on http://instance-public-ip:5000.

 ### Endpoints
 The following endpoints are available:

-GET / : Returns a welcome message.
+- GET / : Returns a welcome message.
-POST /signup : Creates a new user.
+- POST /signup : Creates a new user.
 Expects a JSON payload with 'username' and 'password' fields.
-POST /signin : Authenticates a user.
+- POST /signin : Authenticates a user.
 Expects a JSON payload with 'username' and 'password' fields.